María Amalia Lacroze de Fortabat

-María Amalia Lacroze de Fortabat (August 15, 1921 – February 18, 2012) was an Argentine executive and philanthropist.
+María Amalia Lacroze de Fortabat (August 15, 1921 – February 18, 2012) was an Argentine businesswoman, philanthropist, art patron and art collector.
+As the owner of Loma Negra, she was the richest person in Argentina for years.
+The Amalia Lacroze de Fortabat Art Collection, an art museum in Puerto Madero, was founded in 2008 to host her collection.

 Life and times

-María Amalia Sara Lacroze Reyes de Fortabat Pourtal was born in 1921 to Amalia Reyes and Daniel Lacroze, members of prominent Argentine families; a grandfather, Federico Lacroze, developed Buenos Aires' first tramway line, in the 1880s.
+María Amalia Sara Lacroze Reyes de Fortabat Pourtal was born in 1921 to Amalia Reyes and Daniel Lacroze, members of prominent Argentine families; a grandfather, Federico Lacroze, developed Buenos Aires first tramway line, in the 1880s.
 Her mother's family descended from Uruguay's second president, Manuel Oribe.
 She was raised in Paris and in 1942, having returned to Argentina, married Hernán de Lafuente, with whom she had a daughter, María Inés.
 The marriage, however, ended in separation in 1943.

 Amalia (as she was known) had met Alfredo Fortabat, a divorced industrialist, during a Teatro Colón function, and the two began a relationship.
 Planning to wed, they were impeded by Argentina's then-conservative nuptial laws, which precluded separated couples from remarrying.
 The marriage, which ultimately took place in neighboring Uruguay in 1947, became recognized in Argentina following a reform signed into law by President Juan Perón, in 1951.
 The two enjoyed a close marriage, and Mrs. Fortabat's gregariousness and knowledge of four foreign languages made her a timely traveling companion in the industrialist's frequent business trips abroad; the marriage did suffer from a number of publicized infidelities, however.

 Founded by Alfredo Fortabat in 1926, Loma Negra became the leader in cement and concrete production in Argentina during the 1950s and '60s.
 The death of her husband in 1976 left Mrs. Fortabat as the company's nearly sole owner, President and chairperson.